LizLaffitte/hogwarts/README.md

 Navigate to the repo on GitHub: https://github.com/LizLaffitte/hogwarts

 Click the green Clone or Download button.
 Click the clipboard icon to copy the remote URL.

-In terminal, type the command
+In terminal, type the command git clone, and then paste the copied URL:
 ```
 git clone git@github.com:LizLaffitte/hogwarts.git